m-smith15/webdev_flashcards/README.md

 This project is actually utilizing 2 deployments on Vercel currently.
 One to handle the frontend and another deployment to handle the backend. <br/>
 (Client folder == frontend | Server folder == backend)<br/>
 <!-- TODO: Will describe process to fork and run locally once the dev | | localhost feature is added to project -->

-## Usage
-You can view and practice your knowledge at the following: https://webdev-flashcards.vercel.app/.<br/> Feel free to explore and let us know what you think!!

 ## Room for Improvement
   - We have a running google doc of things we’re working on, and features we’d like to implement in the future. <br/> You can view that google doc [here](https://docs.google.com/document/d/1WCxL-ObpanxA-0_K81IMbNgWlwDwPS5SKxNcyhSYlw0/edit).